 If you’re looking to dive in further, the aquarium offers many educational, exclusive, and behind-the-scenes experiences.
 You can get up close and personal with animals such as stingrays, sea lions, and penguins, or dive right into an exhibit (certification required).
 If your kids have dreamed of staying overnight next to a gigantic fish tank, you can do that too.

-Opening in late 2018/early 2019 is Pacific Visions, a brand-new wing that will help aquarium visitors better understand the challenges the ocean faces and the opportunities it holds.
+Opening in spring 2019 is Pacific Visions, a brand-new wing that will help aquarium visitors better understand the challenges the ocean faces and the opportunities it holds.
 The expansion will include a state-of-the-art interactive theater, a larger exhibit gallery with live animals, and an art gallery.

 Insider tip: Check out the Aquarium of the Pacific website for information on discounted tickets.